zxyao145/mini-cc/README.md

    dotnet run
    ```

-The API will be available at `https://localhost:5001` and `http://localhost:5000`.
+The API will be available at `http://localhost:5000`.

 ### Frontend Setup